Taxation of Social Security

 Health Insurance After Retirement, Before Medicare

 Filling the gap between early retirement and qualifying for Medicare.
 Health insurance is one of the biggest concerns for people considering retirement before age 65.
-Many hesitate to leave work because employer-sponsored coverage ends, and Medicare hasn’t yet begun.
+Many hesitate to leave work because employer-sponsored coverage ends, and Medicare has not yet begun.
 While this gap can feel intimidating, it doesn’t have to prevent you from moving forward with your retirement plans.
 Several coverage options are available to bridge the transition.
 Let’s explore the most common choices for health insurance after retirement but before Medicare.
 Spouse Health Insurance Plan Transferring to your spouse's employer health insurance plan is the first option.
-Many people are...
+Many people...

 The One Big Beautiful Bill (and what it means for you)